Offered by Department of Biology

 - BIOL 866 - Functional Morphology - 3 hours

-ecological, and evolutionary perspective.
-This course will investigate the form and function of organisms through lecture,
+mechanical, ecological, and evolutionary perspective.
+This course will investigate the form and function of organisms through

-helminth and arthropods) will be covered, including life cycle, diagnosis, treatment, immunity, pathology, control, and ecology and
+(protozoan, helminth and arthropods) will be covered, including life cycle, diagnosis, treatment, immunity, pathology, control,

-evolution.
 Laboratory stresses identification of the various developmental stages of these parasites.
-Three hours of laboratory a week.

 - BIOL 869 - Conservation of Birds and Mammals - 3 hours